stfc-sciml/sciml-bench/sciml_bench/doc/usage.md

 Each benchmark in the suite has its own dependencies, and these dependencies are automatically installed.
 We make our best efforts in ensuring that these dependencies do not conflict each other, but there can be cases of conflicts.
 In such cases, you may be required to install these manually (and may have to follow the on-screen instructions).

-## 2.4 Setting up Datasets
+## 2.7 Setting up Datasets

 Each benchmark relies on one or more datasets, and in particular on specific version of the datasets, if applicable.
-These datasets are  not supplied along with the suite by default.
+As most of these datasets are considerably large in size, they are not supplied along with the suite by default.
 Instead, they must be downloaded explicitly.

 * Similar to benchmarks, datasets can also be downloaded collectively, or selectively